-Products can contain dangerous chemicals.
-Before buying one, you have the right to ask the manufacturer, importer or distributor about this.
-With the Federal Environment Agency’s online form this is very easy to do.
-Simply type in the barcode number of the product and your contact details and an inquiry is automatically sent to the responsible producer or importer.
+Articles can contain dangerous chemicals.
+Before buying one, we recommend to use your right to ask the supplier about substances of very high concern in his article.
+With the Federal Environment Agency’s app Scan4Chem this is very easy to do.
+Simply scan the barcode of the article and automatically send an inquiry to the responsible producer or importer.
 This advert by the European Chemicals Agency (ECHA) encourages consumers to make use of their right to get this information.

 REACH ensures that important information about all the chemicals marketed in the EU is accessible.
 Most of this information is available to the general public and can be retrieved on the ECHA website.
 REACH translates into more consumer protection against risks from chemical substances.
 For instance, REACH provides for identification of articles that contain Substances of Very High Concern and for substitution of these substances.
 The right to information under REACH also gives consumers the possibility to obtain information on their own and to thus make well-informed purchase decisions.

 If an article contains chemical substances (e.g. dye in a plastic product), information about any Substances of Very High Concern (SVHC) and on safe handling must be communicated along the entire supply chain.
 Consumers are entitled to this information from merchants, importers or the manufacturer upon request.
 This right is guaranteed independent of actual purchase.
 Enquiries must be answered within 45 days.
 This right to information did not exist prior to REACH.
 Making an enquiry is quick and easy with the online form, which is available in German and English.
 All you need is to enter the number under the product bar code in the online form and provide your contact information for the reply.
 The online form automatically generates an enquiry to the manufacturer or importer.